Investor Summary

 |---|---|---|

-The strategy remains committed to achieving attractive, risk-adjusted returns over a full market cycle by owning a diversified portfolio of companies that can grow significantly larger over time.
-The manager expects the broadening of market drivers beyond large-cap tech to continue benefiting small- and mid-caps, with small-cap earnings growth expected to accelerate in 2026.
+The manager remains committed to achieving attractive risk-adjusted returns over a full market cycle by owning a diversified portfolio of companies that can grow significantly larger over time.
+They continue to focus on compounders and apply their disciplined process to the mid- and small-cap universe.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |